Colon Cancer Screening in Houston, TX

 What are the benefits of colorectal cancer screenings?

-• Double-contrast barium enema: A small tube is inserted into the rectum and barium sulfate, a white chalky liquid, will be pumped into the colon along with a small amount of air.
-The barium suspension lines the outer walls of your colon.
-X-ray images of your colon will then be taken to show any abnormalities on the inner wall of your colon.
-If any abnormalities are identified, a colonoscopy needs to be done to remove the polyps or tumors.
+Double-contrast barium enema: During this procedure, a small tube is inserted into the rectum to introduce barium sulfate, a white chalky liquid, and air into the colon.
+The barium coats the outer walls of the colon, and x-ray images reveal abnormalities on the inner wall.
+If any issues are found, a colonoscopy is needed to remove polyps or tumors.

-• Fecal occult blood tests that can detect blood in your feces not visible to the eye through a chemical reaction.
+• Fecal occult blood tests: These detect hidden blood in the stool through a chemical reaction.

-• Fecal immunochemical tests detect blood through a specific immunochemical reaction of protein in the blood and is often able to detect nonvisible blood.
+• Fecal immunochemical tests: These identify hidden blood through a specific immunochemical reaction to a protein in the blood.

-• Stool DNA tests identify certain abnormal/irregular DNA genes in the cells discarded from cancerous growths or polyps in your stool sample.
+• Stool DNA tests: These look for abnormal DNA genes in cells shed from cancerous growths or polyps in the stool sample.

 • Women with a history of breast, ovarian, or uterine cancer